XRP (XRP) Price Hits $0.68

 - Belrium (BEL) traded flat against the dollar and now trades at $2.51 or 0.00009565 BTC.

-XRP (XRP) uses the hashing algorithm.
-It launched on January 1st, 2013.
+XRP (CRYPTO:XRP) uses the hashing algorithm.
+It was first traded on January 1st, 2013.
 XRP’s total supply is 99,987,824,103 coins and its circulating supply is 54,736,825,690 coins.
 XRP’s official Twitter account is @ripple and its Facebook page is accessible here.
 XRP’s official website is xrpl.org.
-XRP’s official message board is www.xrpchat.com.
+The official message board for XRP is www.xrpchat.com.
 The Reddit community for XRP is https://reddit.com/r/ripple and the currency’s Github account can be viewed here.

 Buying and Selling XRP

-It is usually not currently possible to buy alternative cryptocurrencies such as XRP directly using US dollars.
-Investors seeking to trade XRP should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy XRP using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as XRP directly using U.S. dollars.
+Investors seeking to acquire XRP should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy XRP using one of the exchanges listed above.

 Receive News & Updates for XRP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XRP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.